BellerophonMobile/logberry/docs/concepts.md

 an underlying preceding error that caused this higher level fault.
 The linked error may be a generic error, not necessarily a Logberry Error.
 In this way the errors can capture a stacktrace of failures, each reporting structured data and source code location.
+There is also a code string and a global convenience function to take an error and check if it has any of a set of code strings.
+This is useful as a quick way to check the outcome of client code for a specific type of error, e.g., connection closed.

 ## Summary